nOkuda/dummy-tess-api/mkdocs-site/docs/endpoints/texts-cts_urn.md

 If `<cts_urn>` contains any information past the work identifiers (i.e., passage citations and subreferences), the response will be a `301` redirect, where the `Location` header points to the same URL, except that the information past the work identifiers is truncated.

-On success, the response includes a data payload consisting a JSON object with the following keys:
+On success, the response includes a data payload consisting of a JSON object with the following keys:

 |Key|Value|
 |---|---|